ironchestgames/obscen/README.md

 Written in ES5.

-Only exports to CommonJS (as of now).
+Only exports to CommonJS (as of now, AMD is planned).

 ## Usage